 Paris Sanshin Club

-Sanshin also guides the Eisa dances, practiced mainly during the "Obon" festival, a tradition well rooted in the island's culture, where dancers and taiko players (Japanese drums) gather to pay tribute to the deceased.
+Their repertoire includes solemn, festive, melancholic, and pop music, reflecting the specificity of Okinawan culture.
+The Sanshin also guides the Eisa dance, mainly performed during the Obon festival.
+It represents a deep-rooted tradition in the island's culture, where dancers shake and bang their Taiko (Japanese drums) to pay tribute to the deceased.
+The Eisa choreography is from the Okinawan band SONDA Seinenkai.